 You have to choose the right place for your mints in your home where you can control them.
 It is not enough to just put a plant in a pot.
 Your plants want your attention and care.
 Keep an eye on your plants all the time.

 Plant one seedling in a 10-inch container.
 The Mint will spread as it grows; that’s why spacing between plants is crucial.
 If you are planting more than one seed in the container, make sure to give them at least 4 inches of space.
 Dig a hole in the soil from your finger, and place your seedling in the ground.
-Lastly, pack the soil around the seedlings so that plant stands up their own.
+Lastly, pack the soil around the seedlings so that plant stands up on its own.

-Mint is a low-maintenance plant, but they need a few things from you at the beginning that like water.
+Mint is a low-maintenance plant, but they need a few things from you at the beginning like water.
 You must have to practice the deep watering method.
 Place your plant in your kitchen sink and run the water towards its base until it comes from the drainage holes.
 This method of watering will help the plants to grow healthy.

 Is Mint a perennial?

 Mint is a perennial herb with very fragrant, toothed leaves and tiny purple, pink or white flowers.
 Mint is frost tolerant; it usually dies in winter but comes again in spring.
-Some herbs like chives, Mint, oregano can often survive in winters if provided with some protection and grown indoors.
+Some herbs like chives, Mint, and oregano can often survive in winters if provided with some protection and grown indoors.
 Collecting your perennial potted herbs, and covering them with leaves or even an old sheet, will help them remain hardy throughout the winter.

 Varieties Of Mint Plant

 Mint serves as a flavorful herb in the kitchen and as ground covers in the yard.
 There are plenty of mint types that we even don’t count.
 Should plant these types at opposite ends of the garden because the features of some mints types can appear in other varieties, leading to the loss of plant integrity with unfavorable scents or flavors.